-Northern lights Thunder Bay tonight
+Northern lights in Thunder Bay tonight

 Kp 1 is well below the Kp 3–4 threshold needed for aurora to be visible from Thunder Bay.